 The world of spirits shows interesting differences between whisky and scotch.
 The spelling itself tells a story.
-“Whisky” is used in Scotland, Canada, and Japan.
-On the other hand, “whiskey” is found in Ireland and the United States.
+“Whisky” is a term used in Scotland, Canada, and Japan.
+On the other hand, people use “whiskey” in Ireland and the United States.

-When looking at whisky vs scotch, remember a key fact.
-Scotch has a special status.
-It must be made entirely in Scotland, aged for at least three years in oak barrels, and have a minimum 40% alcohol content.
+When comparing whisky and scotch, remember a key fact: Scotch has a special status.
+It must originate entirely in Scotland, age for at least three years in oak barrels, and contain a minimum of 40% alcohol.

 Speyside is the heart of Scotch production, with over half of Scotland’s distilleries.
-Single malt Scotch is made from pure malted barley.
-This makes it different from other whiskies, like Japanese ones, which are triple distilled for extra smoothness.
+Single malt Scotch is from pure malted barley.
+This makes it different from other whiskies, like Japanese ones, which are triple-distilled for extra smoothness.

 Understanding Basic Terminology and Origins

-The tale of scotch whisky begins in Scotland’s 15th century.
+The tale of scotch whisky begins in Scotland in the 15th century.
 It comes from ‘uisge beatha,’ meaning ‘water of life’ in Gaelic.
 Over time, this term became ‘whisky’ in Scottish speech.
 The craft of whisky spread across Scotland’s highlands and islands, leading to different styles.

 Single malt scotch is a true reflection of Scottish distilling.
-It’s made from malted barley, water, and yeast.
+It uses malted barley, water, and yeast.
 Each distillery adds its own touch, thanks to local water and climate.
 The magic happens in copper pot stills, where distillers control temperature and timing.

-Today, scotch whisky must meet strict rules to be called scotch.
+Today, Scotch whisky must meet strict rules to earn the name scotch.
 It must age in oak barrels in Scotland for at least three years.
 This aging process adds rich flavors and golden colors.
-Interestingly, 80% of scotch sold worldwide is blended, while single malts are the premium choice.
+Interestingly, blenders sell 80% of scotch worldwide, while consumers prefer single malts as the premium choice.

 Regional differences greatly affect flavor.
-Speyside whiskies are known for sweet fruit and vanilla, while Islay malts have a smoky taste from peat-dried barley.
+Speyside whiskies have a sweet fruit and vanilla flavor, while Islay malts get their smoky taste from peat-dried barley.
 These differences highlight how location and tradition make each scotch unique.

 The Difference Between Whisky and Scotch